rohitrwt73/Job-Portal/README.md

 - Login & Registration with JWT
 - Token is stored in `localStorage`
 - Authenticated requests include `Authorization: Bearer <token>`
-- Protected Spring Boot endpoints use `SecurityConfig` and `JwtFilter`

 ---